 Your personal boundaries with your partner define the health of your relationship.
 Setting a reasonable boundary ensures that your relationship is mutually respectful and caring in nature.
 Your set personal boundary establishes guidelines of how other people can behave around you or how much you will allow them to cross those limits.

 When your personal boundary is vague and tends to disintegrate with that of your partner’s personal boundary, you lose your sense of self.
 Compromising your principles will only provide your partner too seize the opportunity to take you for granted.

-Make your boundaries less flexible, more well defined and non-negotiable.
+Make your boundaries less flexible, more well defined, and non-negotiable.
 This will surely turn your partner’s attention to your new boundaries.
 Start to say more ‘nos’ and less ‘yeses’.
 Balance it well so that it does not look like ignorance.
 Stop obliging your partner for everything they ask for.
-This will make them realise your importance.
+This will make them realize your worth and importance.